 Also, select PHP under categories and PHP Application as the Project Option as shown in Fig 1.
 Click on the Next Button to navigate to the Name and Location step.
 It will show the Name and Location wizard as shown in Fig 2.

 Provide the Project Name and Sources Folder based on your project needs.
-Also, select the appropriate PHP version matching with the version enabled in WampServer.
-Click on the Next Button to configure the Run Configuration.
+Also, select the appropriate PHP version matching with the

 The Run As should be set to the local web server and the Project URL should be the URL to access the project on localhost as shown in Fig 3.